 Gipson facilitates workshops that focus on business branding, growth, and customer engagement for small businesses and entrepreneurs throughout the year — but Saturday is one of the biggest events of the year.

-I’m Building Something Consulting will host its second Flint Small Business Saturday expo from noon to 5 p.m., Nov.
+I’m Building Something Consulting hosted its second Flint Small Business Saturday expo from noon to 5 p.m., Nov.
 24, 2018, at Word of Life Church, 460 W. Atherton Road.
 The massive event will showcase 75 Flint-area businesses and startups.

 Related story: Small Business Saturday in Flint: How to shop 125 local entrepreneurs in 3 stops